MicahElliott/mrswlf/README.md

-# Mrs. Wolf (aka "thumbo", "thumb-o-tron")
+# Mrs. Thumbo

-Mrs. Wolf is a keyboard layout derived from Colemak-DH (a "quick-learn" spinoff), taking ideas from more modern layouts to improve comfort: much less stretching (#1 original motivation due mostly to `m`), fewer redirects, better SFBs, etc. (Only ever tried with matrix-like keyboard.)
+Mrs. Thumbo is a (set of) keyboard layout(s) derived from Colemak-DH (a "quick-learn" spinoff), taking ideas from more modern layouts to improve
+comfort: much less stretching (#1 original motivation due mostly to `m`), fewer redirects, better SFBs, etc. (Only ever tried with matrix-like keyboard.)

-**Note to QWERTYzens:** Mrs. Wolf has almost no overlap with qwerty.
-If you haven't trained for Colemak, you might want to start from scratch and head straight to one of [Oxey's tried and true layouts][11] or choose something from [Cyanophage's visual list][1] that suits your goals.
-However, Mrs. Wolf competes statistically with the best of them; it just hasn't been tested outside of my own slow hands.
+**Note to QWERTYzens:** Mrs. Thumbo has almost no overlap with qwerty.
+If you haven't trained for Colemak, you might start from scratch and head straight to one of [Oxey's tried and true layouts][11] or choose something from [Cyanophage's visual list][1] that suits your goals.
+However, Mrs. Thumbo competes statistically with the best of them; it just hasn't been tested outside of my own slow hands.
 (Or if you want a minor change with significant improvements yet minimal changes, see QWRT at the bottom.)